 CoPAHM Coordinator and PhD Candidate

-Corie Gray currently works as the Coordinator for the Community of Practice for Action on HIV and Mobility (CoPAHM) and as a Project Officer at CERIPH.
+Corie Gray currently works as the Coordinator for the Community of Practice for Action on HIV and Mobility (CoPAHM).
 Corie recently completed an Honours project which investigated HIV knowledge and use of health services among people from culturally and linguistically diverse backgrounds.
 She was then awarded a Australian Health Promotion Graduate Scholarship and Gilead Sciences Research Fellowship to continue this work.
 Corie is completing her doctorate through co-designing an intervention to increase HIV testing uptake with women from Indonesia at-risk of HIV.
+View full profile here.

 Dr Roanna Lobo